 The final third sees the strength continue to increase and the flavors continue to change.
 The wasabi note is still very much in the forefront on the retrohale and the flavors of dark chocolate, espresso, earth, hay and leather fight for dominance.
 While the creaminess from the first third increases, the sweetness is totally gone.
 The strength continues to increase as well, hitting the full mark and staying there for the rest of the cigar, but not going any further.
 The burn and draw continue to impress as well, and the Headley Grange is easily nubbed—not even getting warm at the end of the smoke.

-- I smoked five of these samples and all were remarkably consistent in profile, flavors and construction.
+- I smoked five samples and all were remarkably consistent in profile, flavors and construction.
 The profile changes at almost exactly the halfway point all all of the samples, although it does take a while to actually happen, so consistently that by the fifth sample I smoked, I was almost able to tell when it was going to change before it happened.

 - The smoke production was impressive and it smelled amazing: sweet and rich with just a bit of a bite.